 “Modern Markets for All” started in 1994 at the UK think-tank Demos.
 The concept has generated books, policy papers, a highly rated TED talk, and countless articles.

 But it remains fringe.
 An assumption global financial institutions and aggressive startups should be left to drive a vision for market technologies goes unchallenged.
 Yet, history suggests better markets are inevitable.
 Once one country figures out how an emerging technology can upgrade their economy, others always follow.
-Post-Covid could be the moment.
-Distaste for today’s tech-mediated, unbalanced, hyper-economies runs deep.
+Today’s A.I. era could be the moment.
+Unease around tech-mediated, unbalanced, hyper-economies already runs deep.

 What now for the wider policy?
 Our hope is to find a first government that will just fully ask “Do we have an inequality of markets problem?
 If so what could be done?”
 If you can help; with finance, contacts, analysis, or just sustained tenacity in starting a regional dialogue, it could be pivotal. → Details